Dining Out For Life Event Date:

 Dining Out for Life - New Orleans

-For 30 years, NO/AIDS Task Force has been providing hope, care and compassion to thousands of men, women and families affected by HIV & AIDS in Southeast Louisiana.
+For over 30 years, NO/AIDS Task Force has been providing hope, care and compassion to thousands of men, women and families affected by HIV & AIDS in Southeast Louisiana.
 The Task Force acknowledges that the complications of HIV-disease are not just physical, but mental, emotional and social as well.
 That is why our agency offers a full spectrum of care at low to no cost, including services such as: an HIV medical clinic, food pantry, home delivered meals, housing, mental health, medications, and many others.
 NO/AIDS also remains committed to the health of our entire community and reaches over 20,000 each year through HIV prevention education efforts.
-For more information, please visit www.noaidstaskforce.org or call Michael Weber at 504-821-2601, X256.
+For more information, please visit www.noaidstaskforce.org or call Michael Weber at 504-821-2601 X256.